EdwinLiavaa/satellite-broadband-service-chain/README.md

 This project was inspired by the vision:

-* Serving the underserved people in remote islands communities with internet connectivity by leaving no one behind.
+* Connectivity for the underserved people in remote communities with cryptographic truth and leaving no one behind.

 ## What it does